Going Dutch: Africa

 In Egypt, it is called Englizy, meaning 'English-style', and traditionally is considered rude.

 Americas

-In Northern America, the practice of "going Dutch" is often related to specific situations or events.
-During meals such as birthdays, first-dates or company business lunches, an expectation develops based on social traditions, personal income, and the strength of relationship between the parties.
-Moreover, the increase in prevalence for mobile sharing payment platforms such as Venmo or Zelle has resulted in a cultural rethinking of meal payments.
+In the United States, the practice of "going Dutch" is often related to specific situations or events.
+During meals such as birthdays, first dates or company business lunches, an expectation develops based on social traditions, personal income, and the strength of relationship between the parties.
+The increase in prevalence for mobile sharing payment platforms such as Venmo or Zelle has resulted in a cultural rethinking of meal payments.

 Latin America

-Some Latin American countries use the Spanish phrase pagar a la americana (literally 'to pay American-style') which refers to a trait attributed to people from the United States or Canada.
+Some Latin American countries use the Spanish phrase pagar a la americana (literally 'to pay American-style').

-In Chile, the phrase used is hacer una vaca ('to make a cow') which means that each participant pays into a common pool to either pay the bill afterwards, or beforehand, when buying for a meeting or party at a home.
-In this case, a person is designated as the "bank" (the one who collects the money).
-This system is used either when planning the things to buy for a party, or when paying the bill in a restaurant or pub.
-It still is splitting the bill, but one person pays for all of it and is reimbursed by the others.
-In more formal settings (office party) the participants may require to see the supermarket bill to check that the money was spent as agreed.
+In Chile and Uruguay, the phrase used is hacer una vaca ('to make a cow').
+In this case, a person is designated as the "bank" (the one who collects the money) and is reimbursed by the others.
+This system is used either when planning things to buy for a party, or when paying the bill in a restaurant.